Menu

 Topical

-Some skin cancers can be treated with topical medications.
+Some skin cancers, particularly superficial skin cancers, can be treated with topical medications.
 These creams and ointments, typically applied daily for several weeks, are designed to destroy the cancerous cells without harming healthy cells.

 Skin Cancer Treatment